 Find Alzheimer's Disease and Related Dementias Clinical Trials

 NIA has developed a searchable clinical trials portal where potential research participants can find studies related to Alzheimer's, other dementias, mild cognitive impairment, cognitive health, and caregiving.
-Visit the clinical trials finder to search for trial in your area.
+Visit the Alzheimers.gov Clinical Trials Finder to search for trials in your area.
 NIA-funded Alzheimer's Disease Research Centers are located across the country and can provide information about the disease, support groups, and clinical trials opportunities.

 Join an NIA Intramural Program Clinical Trial in Baltimore

 Find information about clinical studies conducted by the National Institute on Aging Intramural Research Program in Baltimore, Maryland.
 If you're interested in joining a trial, email the NIA Clinical Research Recruitment Office or call 410-350-3941.